Advanced Course in Counselling Supervision

 30 hours of supervisory practice are required.
 10 hours supervision of supervision will be provided by The Spark.

-The next Advanced Diploma in Supervision course will be completed over 9 months between autumn 2021 and summer 2022.
+The next Advanced Diploma in Supervision course will be completed over 9 months from January 2022.

 The course will take place at The Spark’s Headquarters at 100 Wellington Street, Glasgow.